bimmerconnected/bimmer_connected/docs/source/captcha.rst

 .. warning::

-   Ensure to save the current `MyBMWAccount` instance (or at least, the `refresh_token` and `gcid` attributes) to avoid having to solve the captcha again.
+   Ensure to save the current :code:`MyBMWAccount` instance (or at least, the :code:`refresh_token` and :code:`gcid` attributes) to avoid having to solve the captcha again.

 ::